Holography of New Conformal Higher Spin Gravities in 3d: Introduction

-Further steps in the holographic analysis of Chern-Simons theory with the $sl(2)\oplus sl(2)$ (3D Einstein gravity) gauge group involved exploring different sets of boundary conditions (bcs).
-Two of these were general bcs and near-horizon bcs.
+Further steps in the holographic analysis of CS theory with the $sl(2)\oplus sl(2)$ (3D Einstein gravity) gauge group explored general boundary conditions (bcs) and near-horizon bcs.
 General boundary conditions in the CS formulation, as described in \cite{Grumiller:2016pqb}, lead to an asymptotic symmetry algebra that forms a loop algebra of the underlying gauge algebra.
 This result also holds for the new conformal HiSGRA theories in 3D.
-In 3D conformal gravity with the $so(3,2)$ gauge algebra, these bcs will lead to twenty independent functions.
-When the chemical potentials are set to zero, ten functions remain, which represent charges.
-Modifying conformal gravity by introducing a vector field results with 15 charges.
-Adding a spin-3 field to conformal gravity results in a total of 24 charges.
-Therefore, the number of underlying gauge generators will tell us the number of corresponding independent charges that will remain after considering general bcs and zero chemical potentials, in new conformal HiSGRA in 3D.

-Near-horizon boundary conditions (BCs) \cite{Afshar:2016wfy} lead to a configuration known as the black flower.
+The Near-horizon bcs \cite{Afshar:2016wfy} lead to a configuration known as the black flower.
 Its asymptotics include a number of affine $u(1)$ charges that commute with the Hamiltonian and correspond to soft hair \cite{Hawking:2016msc}.
 The higher-spin extension of these bcs consists of bosonic higher-spin fields coupled to gravity in $AdS_3$ \cite{Blencowe:1988gj}.
 The near-horizon holography of conformal HiSGRA in 3D \cite{Grigoriev:2019xmp} similarly yields charges associated with soft hair.
-For $so(3,2)$, they correspond to the dilatation and Lorentz rotation generators, represented by diagonal matrices.
-In the higher-spin generalization, after mapping the spin-s conformal algebra to the $sl(N)$ algebra, these charges correspond to the generators of the weight zero \footnote{In our construction they are represented by diagonal matrices}.

-Here, we comment on general bcs and study near horizon bcs of conformal HiSGRA in three dimensions, and the classification of the solutions from the near horizon bcs according to one parameter subgroups of so(3,2) algebra.

-First, in Section 2, we review the new conformal HiSGRA theories.
-Experts in higher-spin gravity can skip this section and proceed directly to Section 3.
-In Section 3, we review the holography of Chern-Simons (CS) theory and comment on general BCs with a fixed chemical potential.